NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Scientific Name: Chlorophytum comosum ‘Vittatum’

-Preferred Conditions: Spider Plants like medium light to bright light settings.
+Preferred Conditions: Spider Plants like medium light to bright indirect lighting.
 They prefer a temperature of 60-70 degrees Fahrenheit.
 The soil should be kept evenly moist.

 Dimensions: These low growing plants attain a height of about one foot and spread to about two feet across.